ettoreciolli/cafemanager/README.md

 # Cafe Manager

-A full-stack web app for running a small cafe: track orders, inventory, suppliers, deliveries, menu, and staff from a single dashboard.
+A demo full-stack web app for running a cafe: track orders, inventory, suppliers, deliveries, menu, and staff from a single dashboard.

 Built with a [Turborepo](https://turborepo.com) monorepo — a Next.js dashboard app backed by a shared Prisma/Postgres database package.